Emily Brontë "Wuthering Heights" Characters Analysis

 Nelly Dean is the one who narrates the family’s story.
 A servant who has been by the family for three generations and has taken care of many of its younger members.
 She is kind and caring but has her own biases.

-If you don't want to spend time doing “Wuthering Heights” homework on your own, consider to find an essay writer that will help you complete your task quickly and professionally.
+If you don't want to spend time doing “Wuthering Heights” homework on your own, consider to find an Assignment help that will help you complete your task quickly and professionally.
 Stop torturing yourself with complicated tasks and let professional writers help you out!

 Now, let's get into the Wuthering Heights characters analysis!